Cyber-Chic/cosmos/README.md

-# 🛰️ THE SPACE EXHIBIT
+# 🛰️ THE SPACE STUDIO

 ---